10 Best Trail Runs on Oʻahu, Hawaiʻi

 Best Road-to-Trail Running Shoes

-Oʻahu is a perfect example of a place where you need the best of both a road and trail shoe, especially on Mokulēʻia Trail listed below.
+Oʻahu is a perfect example of a place where the best way to prepare is to have a good road and trail shoe, especially on Mokulēʻia Trail and the Kaunala Trail, listed below.

-That’s why I prefer the Zinal Hokas, as they are the best mix that I’ve found for a comfortable road shoe, as well as a shoe with good grip on the trail.
+For this reason, I prefer the shoes linked below, as they are the best option I’ve found for a comfortable road shoe, as well as a shoe with good grip when transitioning to a trail.

 10 Best Trail Runs on Oʻahu

-With the exception of the first one, the following list is written in no particular order of best or worst, as all of the following trails make for a great trail run.
+With the exception of the first recommendation below, the following list is written in no particular order of best or worst.

-That being said, I think it depends on what kind of difficulty/ elevation gain you are comfortable with, as some, like the Mokulēʻia Access Road, are fairly steep to run the entire distance.
+That said, I think it depends on what kind of difficulty/ elevation gain you are comfortable with, as some, like the Mokulēʻia Access Road, are fairly steep to run the entire distance up but can make for a very fun run on the way back down!

 1. ʻAiea Loop Trail